-Our caring, dedicated team, including our patient navigator, help to make your weight loss journey as seamless as possible.
+Our incredible dedicated team includes board-certified bariatric surgeons, a nurse practitioner, patient nurse navigator, procedure coordinator and support staff to help to make your weight loss journey as seamless as possible.
 We are with you every step of the way.

 The cost of bariatric surgery, and whether it is covered by insurance, varies.